Owlmetry

 npm install @owlmetry/node

 Zero runtime dependencies.
 Node.js 20+.
-ESM only.
+Dual ESM and CommonJS builds.

 2. Configure